kilyas85/analog-cmos-ota-design/README.md

 # Analog CMOS Amplifier & OTA Design in Cadence
-Analog CMOS amplifier and OTA design studies in Cadence, including common-source, current-mirror, and fully differential architectures with AC, transient, distortion, stability, and PVT analysis.

 ## Overview
 This repository documents a series of analog CMOS circuit design and simulation studies completed as part of the Advanced CMOS Technology coursework during my Engineering Doctorate at Eindhoven University of Technology (TU/e).